Use this guide to get started with the Cecil platform in a few simple steps.

 print(aoi)

 Create data requests for your AOI and let Cecil take care of the data integration with all providers for you.
-Explore datasets currently available and continuously expanding in the Cecil platform.
+You can find the dataset_id for each dataset on the details page of available datasets.

 import cecil